 Contrary to industrial associations, environmental associations have a greater influence on environmental policy making in the transport sector at EU level than at national level.
 Within the European Union, there is a long-standing tradition of strengthening of environmental associations by the European Commission and the European Parliament.
-The Commission's Directorate-General Environment pursues two main objectives: to support its proposals at national level through national environmental associations and to increase the legitimacy of its environmental policy proposals by comparing them with the more radical positions of the environmental associations have repeatedly succeeded in forming a part of broader coalitions for stricter emission limit values for motor vehicles (Wurzel 2002).
+The Commission's Directorate-General Environment pursues two main objectives: to support its proposals at national level through national environmental associations and to increase the legitimacy of its environmental policy proposals by comparing them with the more radical positions of the environmental associations (Hey 1998, p.
+111; Hey and Brendle 1994, pp. 383 f.; Hey, 2001).
+In the transport sector, the environmental associations have repeatedly succeeded in forming a part of broader coalitions for stricter emission limit values for motor vehicles (Wurzel 2002).
 With regard to the consideration of externalities in the calculation of route costs, some authors observed several times a congruence of interests between environmental associations and the EU Commission (Hey 1998; Kux and Wicki 2000).